EolnMsuk/PyFirewall/README.md

 **Python Personal Firewall & Network Monitor for Windows**

-PyFirewall is a Windows desktop application for monitoring network connections and managing Windows Defender Firewall rules. **This firewall is process and IP specific, meaning it monitors and blocks both incoming and outgoing connections.** It uses Tkinter for the interface, Scapy for packet capture, psutil for process/network information, and supports application and global IP/domain rules.
+PyFirewall is a Windows desktop application for monitoring network connections and managing Windows Defender Firewall rules. **It monitors and blocks both incoming and outgoing connections** using process- and IP-specific rules.
+It uses Tkinter for the interface, Scapy for packet capture, psutil for process and network information, and supports application and global IP/domain rules.

 ---